Tominous/RediSkript/README.md

 ```
 variable[s] %strings% in [redis] [channel] %string%
 ```

+There is only one command: /reloadredis it fully reloads the configuration, you can reload IP, password, channels and everything else.

 You only need to have matching configuration in every server for communication and a Redis server to connect to.
 I recommend using VPS for hosting redis server, I personally use VPS from humbleservers.com.

 Configuration: